MURPHY'S LAW:

 Finagle's Second Law:

-No matter what the experiment's result, there will always be someone eager to:
+No matter what the experiment's result, there will always

 (a) misinterpret it.